yt-project/yt/doc/source/examining/loading_data.rst

    preliminary feature.

 With version 4.1, yt has the ability to specify cell widths for grids.
-This allows situations where a grid has a functional form for its widths, or where widths are provided in advance.
+This allows situations where a grid has a functional form for cell widths, or where widths are provided in advance.

 .. note::